-- Ensure immediate help to casualties with common injuries or illnesses and those arising from specific hazards with the school. - Ensure, when necessary, an ambulance or other professional medical help is called.
+• Ensure immediate help to casualties with common injuries or illnesses and those arising from specific hazards within the school.

-2.7 Special educational needs coordinators will:

-- Ensure that they know which pupils have a medical condition and which have special educational needs because of their condition. - Ensure staff make the necessary arrangements if a pupil needs special consideration or access arrangements in exams or course work.
+- Ensure, when necessary, an ambulance or other professional medical help is called. - 2.7 Special educational needs coordinators will: - Ensure that they know which pupils have a medical condition or mental health need and which have special educational needs because of their condition. - Ensure staff make the necessary arrangements if a pupil needs special consideration or access arrangements in exams or course work.